-In the template development of AnQi CMS, handling newline characters in text content is a common requirement.Sometimes we want to display the text input by the user with natural line breaks in a structured paragraph format, and sometimes we just want to simply convert each line break into an HTML line break tag.linebreaksandlinebreaksbrThese two filters come into play.
-Although they can both handle line breaks, the generated HTML structures and semantics are quite different in practical applications.
+In AnQi CMS template development, handling newline characters in text content is a common requirement.Sometimes we want to display the text entered by the user with natural line breaks in a structured paragraph form, and sometimes we only want to simply convert each line break into an HTML line break tag.
+At this point,linebreaksandlinebreaksbrThese two filters come into play.
+Although they can both handle line breaks, the resulting HTML structures and semantics are quite different in actual applications.

-linebreaksThe filter is intended to convert newline characters in plain text to HTML paragraph tags (<p>) and line break tags (<br/>Presented on the web page with more semantic structure.
+linebreaksThe filter is intended to convert newline characters in plain text to HTML paragraph tags (<p>) and line break tags (<br/>Therefore, it presents a more semantic structure on the web.

-- Any scenario where natural line breaks need to be converted into semantic paragraphs
+• Any scenario where natural line breaks need to be converted to semantic paragraphs

 {{ archive.Description|linebreaks|safe }}